Simple tunable phase-locked lasers for quantum technologies: The phase-locked laser system

+We demonstrate that the behaviour shown in Fig.~\ref{fig:sideband-inj} extends fairly well to modulation frequencies up to $f_\textrm{m}=15\,$GHz. \com{At low modulation frequencies, the capture range overlaps with multiple EOM sideband orders.
+As a result, the AL simultaneous copies several modes rather than reproducing a single mode}, setting a practical lower bound on the modulation frequency.
+Nevertheless, modulation frequencies $<3\,$GHz can still be realised.

 While the low-intensity spectroscopy method presented here shows that the AL is a good frequency-offset copy of the SL, it does not in itself prove phase-locking.
-We therefore also performed an RF beat note measurement, by combining mode-matched co-polarised AL and SL beams on a $(0-25)\,$GHz photodiode \cite{beatPD}.
-The SL beam used for the beatnote was unmodulated by the EOM, but frequency offset by -$80\,$MHz using an acousto-optic modulator.
-The resulting beat-note (Fig.~\ref{fig:beat}) has a $1\,$Hz full width half maximum linewidth over a $10\,$Hz span -- at the frequency resolution limit of the RF spectrum analyser used for the measurement.
-Moreover, the $-80\,$MHz SL offset allowed us to use the distinct beatnotes to separate and accurately determine the relative amplitudes of any unwanted EOM orders from the AL. We observed a typical AL EOM sideband rejection ratio of $\approx 20\,$dB under the conditions of Fig.~\ref{fig:beat}.
+We therefore also performed an RF beat note measurement, by combining mode-matched co-polarised AL and SL beams on a $(0-25)\,$GHz photodiode \cite{beatPD} \com{as shown in Fig.~\ref{fig:beat}~(a)}.
+The SL beam used for the beatnote was unmodulated by the EOM, but frequency offset by $-80\,$MHz using an acousto-optic modulator.
+The resulting beat-note (Fig.~\ref{fig:beat}~\com{(b)}) has a $1\,$Hz full width half maximum linewidth over a $10\,$Hz span -- at the $1\,$Hz frequency resolution limit of the RF spectrum analyser.
+Moreover, the $-80\,$MHz SL offset allowed us to use the distinct beatnotes to separate and accurately determine the relative amplitudes of any unwanted EOM orders from the AL. We observed a typical AL EOM sideband rejection ratio of $\approx 20\,$dB under the conditions of Fig.~\ref{fig:beat}~\com{(b)}. \com{This result was later cross-checked \cite{Agnew2026} by analysing the AL output with a Fabry-Perot etalon, while the SL was locked, were we found good agreement between the two measurement methods.}